FrendsPlatform/Frends.Cobalt/README.md

     Things to note:
     The topics, queues or subscriptions will not be created automatically.
 If they do not exist, an error will be thrown and the transfer will fail.
     For source endpoints, only a single message will be received for a transfer, i.e. batch receive is not supported.
 The message will also be completed immediately after receive, even before it is written to disk to a temporary file.

+**Smb**
+SMB specific settings.
+The typical use case for SMB endpoints is when trying to communicate with windows file shares from a non-windows environment.

+**ShareName**
+The name of the file share.

 ## Destination